danieldanielecki/DEX-TON-Contest/README.md

 Asynchronous calls to smart contracts have been mocked up.
 We designed UI for exchanging one token for another token, a UI for creating a pool with two tokens, a UI for adding and removing liquidity from a pool, and a UI with a list of pools and pool statistics.

-We used Typescript+React+Redux stack with some help from Bootstrap and Sass.
-Express was used to mock up our data.
+We used `TypeScript` + `React` + `Redux` stack with some help from `Bootstrap` and `Sass`. `Express` was used to mock up our data.

 When considering the design options, we focused on the ton.org site, the UI of standard wallets and bridge, and Responsive Web Design.

-This application is rich in animation, uses brand styles, and has a minimalistic design in Telegram-like style.
-The only two external dependencies that we are using are 'react-table' and 'react-select'.
-Bootstraap was minimally used for spacing, alignment, and position (no pre-defined classes for the blocks of code).
+This application is rich in animation, uses brand styles, and has a minimalistic design in `Telegram`-like style.
+The only two external dependencies that we are using are `react-table` and `react-select`. `Bootstraap` was minimally used for spacing, alignment, and position (no pre-defined classes for the blocks of code).

+## Final Release

+Please use the version [`v1.0.0`](https://github.com/danieldanielecki/DEX-TON-Contest/releases/tag/v1.0.0) for testing & review.

 ## Brand assets